ahgraber/homelab-gitops-k3s/cluster/apps/system/databases/README.md

 # Databases

+## Modularity

-Current approach is a single HA deployment of each db application (postgres, redis), with per-app databases internally.
+For ease of experimentation, use a modular approach -- deploy a single instance of each db application (mariadb/postgres/redis/etc.) per application as required.

-It is also possible to do per-app deployments of database instances, but if HA is required it might get resource-intensive
+This assumes that HA is not required (multiple HA deployements become resource-hogs), and that downtime is OK, assuming good backup policy.

+For applications that make it to 'production', consider HA database deployments, or migrate to a cluster-wide HA db application.

+## HA

+The alternative is to deploy cluster-wide HA db applications with per-app internal databases.
+However, this is potentially more fragile in light of the experimentation seen in this homelab cluster.